meebs777/todo-list/README.md

-# restaurant-page
+# todo-list
-This project from the odinproject is to design a restaurant page.
-The objective of the project is to practice bundling javascript code and importing/exporting of functions
+This project from the odinproject is to create a todo-list